Predicting the Mpemba Effect Using Machine Learning: Introduction

 \subsection{Applications and Impact}

 The Mpemba Effect has been observed in a number of systems.
 In addition to water,~\cite{Tang,jeng2006mpemba}, it has been predicted in magnetoresistance alloys~\cite{chaddah2010overtaking}, numerically predicted in colloids~\cite{Schwarzendahl}, predicted analytically and numerically in gasses~\cite{Megias,Biswas}, predicted in particles bounded by anharmonic potentials~\cite{Meibohm}, observed in computational simulations and experiments in gas hydrates~\cite{ahn2016experimental}, and in computational simulations of carbon nanotube resonators~\cite{greaney2011mpemba}.
 It has been demonstrated to have application for faster heating with precooling~\cite{PhysRevLett.124.060602}, that the effect happens for temperatures dependent on the maximum work that can be extracted from the system~\cite{Ch_trite_2021}, and that the Mpemba Effect can lead to quantum heat engines with greater power output and stability~\cite{PhysRevE.105.014104}.
 Furthermore, the Mpemba Effect is closely linked to the Kovacs Memory Effect, by which systems out of equilibrium cannot merely be described by macroscopic thermodynamic variables.
 Knowledge of the Mpemba Effect can be applied when studying memory effects in Refs.~\cite{memoryeffect1,memoryeffect2,memoryeffect3,memoryeffect4,memoryeffect5}.
+Notably, it has been demonstrated that the phenomenon of eigenvalue crossing, closely linked to the Mpemba effect, can be understood as a first order phase transition~\cite{Teza2022-Eigenvalue}

 These works demonstrate the potential applications of the effect and motivate better statistical understanding.
 To our knowledge, no work has used machine methods to predict the occurence of the ME in any system.
 The work presented in this paper uses learning methods to predict the Mpemba Effect in the Ising model.
 The comparison of methods done in this analysis could be applied to the prediction of the ME in other systems.